 The plants that grow here tend to have large leaves.
 This helps them capture what little light is available in this dark environment; the understory layer only gets 5% of the rainforest’s sunlight.

 You may see lines of leafcutter ants marching up and down the branches of the understory.
-It’s also here where boa constrictors lie in wait, ready to drop down onto their prey as it passes by beneath them.
+It’s also here where snakes such as boa constrictors lie in wait, ready to drop down onto their prey as it passes by beneath them.

 Jaguars (or, if in an African rainforest, leopards) may also climb into the understory layer, ready to pounce on their prey.